HL7/fhir-us-ndh/input/pagecontent/exchange-use-cases.md

 - Hartford General Hospital where Hartford Orthopedics operates
 - Patient is covered by the Acme of CT network's standard network

-The patient could the following information from the online application which take the data from the NDH
+The patient could find the following information from the online application which take the data from the NDH
 - Hartford Orthopedics’ contact information
 - Insurance accepted by Hartford Orthopedics
 - Locations of Hartford Orthopedics and which location are accepting new patients